-Before children enter kindergarten they need to know basic shapes like triangle, square, rectangle, and circle.
+Aug 6, 2020 Before children enter kindergarten they need to know basic shapes like a triangle, square, rectangle, and circle.
 Basic shapes set the foundation for logic and problem-solving skills.

-Learning these basic shapes can help children excel in other learning areas like mathematics, reading, and science.
+If kids learn these basic shapes, it can help them excel in other learning areas like mathematics, reading, and science.

 Learn shapes with Speech Blubs App

-- Improves problems solving skills in math and geometry
+- Improves problem-solving skills in math and geometry,

 According to the Common Core State Standards for Mathematics (CCSSM) children in kindergarten need to be able to describe shapes in relation to space.
-The goal of learning shapes by the end of kindergarten is for children to demonstrate and understand through comparing, analyzing, and creating shapes.
-One way for children to achieve this goal is by helping them understand two and three-dimensional shapes.
+The goal of learning shapes by the end of kindergarten is for children to show and understand through comparing, analyzing, and creating shapes.
+One way for children to achieve this goal is by helping them understand two (2D) and three-dimensional (3D) shapes.

 Activities for Shapes Recognition

 1. Trace shapes

 One of the simplest ways to teach basic shapes is with tracing.
 Grab objects around your house that are circular, triangular, square, and more.
 Everyday items you can use include soup cans, paper towel rolls, books, foam building blocks, and more.
 Now have your child place the object against a piece of paper and trace around the object with a crayon or pencil.

 Take dish sponges and cut out basic shapes.
 Then have your preschooler dip the sponges in paint and stamp the sponge shapes on craft paper.
 This activity lets your child see basic shapes in their 3D form.